-A player shall not hold, block, push, charge, trip or impede the progress of an opponent by extending his hand, arm, elbow, shoulder, hip, leg, knee or foot, nor by bending his body into an 'abnormal' position (outside his cylinder), nor shall he indulge in any rough or violent play.
+A player shall not hold, block, push, charge, trip or impede the progress of an opponent by extending his/her hand, arm, elbow, shoulder, hip, leg, knee or foot, nor by bending his/her body into an 'abnormal' position (outside his/her cylinder), nor shall he/she indulge in any rough or violent play.

-A personal foul shall be charged on the offender.
+34.1.2 A throw-in foul is a personal foul committed, when the game clock shows 2:00 minutes or less in the fourth quarter and in each overtime, by a defensive player on an opponent on the court when the ball is out-of-bounds for a throw-in and still in the hands of the referee or at the disposal of the player taking the throw-in.

-- 34.2.1 If the foul is committed on a player not in the act of shooting: - The game shall be resumed with a throw-in by the non-offending team at the place nearest to the infraction. - If the offending team is in the team foul penalty situation, then Art.
-41 shall apply. - 34.2.2 If the foul is committed on a player in the act of shooting, that player shall be awarded a number of free throws as follows: - If the shot released from the field goal area is successful, the goal shall count and, in addition, 1 free throw. - If the shot released from the 2-point field goal area is unsuccessful, 2 free throws. - If the shot released from the 3-point field goal area is unsuccessful, 3 free throws. - If the player is fouled as, or just before, the game clock signal sounds for the end of the quarter or overtime or as, or just before, the shot clock signal sounds, while the ball is still in the player's hand(s) and the field goal is successful, the goal shall not count and 2 or 3 free throws shall be awarded.
+34.2 Penalty A personal foul shall be charged against the offender.
+34.2.1 If the foul is committed on a player not in the act of shooting: The game shall be resumed with a throw-in by the non-offending team from the place nearest to the infraction.
+If the offending team is in the team foul penalty situation, then Article 41 shall apply.
+34.2.2 If the foul is committed on a shooter, that player shall be awarded a number of free

-Art.
-35 Double foul
+- throws as follows: If the shot released from the goal area is successful, the goal shall count and, in addition, 1 free throw. - If the shot released from the 2-point goal area is unsuccessful, 2 free throws. - If the shot released from the 3-point goal area is unsuccessful, 3 free throws. - 34.2.3 If the foul is committed as a throw-in foul: - The player who was fouled shall be awarded only 1 free throw, regardless whether the offending team is already in the team penalty situation.
+The game shall be resumed with a throw-in by the non-offending team from the place nearest to the infraction.

-- 35.1.1 A double foul is a situation in which 2 opponents commit personal fouls on each other at approximately the same time. - 35.1.2 To consider 2 fouls as a double foul the following conditions must apply: - Both fouls are player fouls. - Both fouls involve physical contact. - Both fouls are between the same 2 opponents fouling each other. - Both fouls have the same penalty.
+Article 35 Double foul

-A personal foul shall be charged on each offender.
-No free throws shall be awarded and the game shall be resumed as follows:
+- 35.1.1 A double foul is a situation in which 2 opponents commit personal or unsportsmanlike/disqualifying fouls on each other at approximately the same time. - 35.1.2 To consider 2 fouls as a double foul the following conditions must apply: - Both fouls are player fouls. - Both fouls involve physical contact. - Both fouls are between the same 2 opponents fouling each other. - Both fouls are either 2 personal or any combination of unsportsmanlike and disqualifying fouls.

-If at approximately the same time as the double foul:
+A personal or unsportsmanlike/disqualifying foul shall be charged against each offender.
+No free throws shall be awarded and the game shall be resumed as follows: If at approximately the same time as the double foul:

-- A valid field goal, or a last free throw is scored, the ball shall be awarded to the non-scoring team for a throw-in from any place behind that team's endline. - A team had control of the ball or was entitled to the ball, the ball shall be awarded to this team for a throw-in from the place nearest to the infraction. - Neither team had control of the ball nor was entitled to the ball, a jump ball situation occurs.
+- A valid goal, or a last free throw is scored, the ball shall be awarded to the nonscoring team for a throw-in from any place behind that team's endline. - A team had control of the ball or was entitled to the ball, the ball shall be awarded to this team for a throw-in from the place nearest to the infraction. - Neither team had control of the ball nor was entitled to the ball, a jump ball situation occurs.

-Art.
-36 Technical foul
+Article 36 Technical foul